Demystifying When Pruning Works via Representation Hierarchies: Introduction

 \section{Introduction}

 Network pruning~\cite{Kusupati20, NEURIPS2020_703957b6, sun2023wanda} is an effective approach for improving computational efficiency by removing less important parameters or architectures.
-As large language models continue to grow in scale~\cite{openai2024gpt4technicalreport, deepseekai2024deepseekv3technicalreport, kimiteam2025kimik2openagentic}, pruning-based compression has become an increasingly attractive strategy for mitigating memory and computational costs.
+As large language models continue to grow in scale~\cite{openai2024gpt4technicalreport, deepseekai2024deepseekv3technicalreport, kimiteam2025kimik2openagentic}, compression via network pruning has become an increasingly attractive strategy for mitigating memory and computational costs.

-However, as illustrated in Figure \ref{fig:qwen_layerdrop}, the effectiveness of network pruning does not hold uniformly across language tasks~\cite{he2026uncovering}.
+However, as illustrated in Figure~\ref{fig:qwen_layerdrop}, the effectiveness of network pruning does not hold uniformly across language tasks~\cite{he2026uncovering}.
 Empirically, pruned models often retain strong performance on non-generative tasks~\cite{hendryckstest2021, zellers2019hellaswag}, which primarily depend on sequence-level representations or logits over a fixed set of categorical options, but frequently fail on generative tasks~\cite{cobbe2021gsm8k, chen2021codex}, where models generate output sequences by sampling from predicted probability distributions.

 To investigate the root cause of this discrepancy, we analyze pruning from the perspective of internal representation transformations in language models.
 Specifically, we decompose model computation along the inference pipeline into three sequential spaces: \textit{embedding} (hidden representations), \textit{logit} (pre-softmax outputs), and \textit{probability} (post-softmax distributions).
 This decomposition naturally aligns with the distinct representational spaces involved in non-generative and generative tasks, while also providing a clear framework for tracing how pruning-induced perturbations propagate across different stages of the model and affect downstream performance.